M-o-a-T/qbroker/doc/qbroker.rst

   in requests, the routing key with which replies should be sent.

-* headers.name
+* headers.routing-key

   A dotted name, like "qbroker.info", which identifies the message destination.
   Present in requests and alerts.
-Matches the routing key.
+Usually matches the message's actual routing key, but may not.

 * correlation-id